wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 > 2.Support setting the position of node arrow display;
 >
 > 3.Support setting the starting position of root node connections;
+>
+> 4.Add two new themes;
+>
+> 5.Fix the issue of text wrapping not taking effect in the outline and displaying the br tag;

 ## 0.9.5